nabrus/dotfiles/.github/README.md

 This repo contains my (`.`) files—configurations, shortcuts, etc.

 My setup for storing and managing these *dotfiles* is following Nicola Paolucci's tutorial on Atlassian [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles).
-See 'Starting From Scratch' below for initial setup of this technique if not already tracking your configuration files.
+See [Starting From Scratch](#starting-from-scratch) below for initial setup of this technique if not already tracking your configuration files.

 ##  How to install on a new system ##